YMCA OF CENTRE COUNTY MISSION

-- A single parent, working hard to finish her schooling, has an affordable, safe, nurturing environment for her 4 children to spend their after school hours.
+- A single parent, working hard to finish their schooling, has an affordable, safe, nurturing environment for their 4 children to spend after school hours.

 - A disabled veteran rediscovers a healthy lifestyle and gains a new passion for helping others.

 - An active older adult gains a whole new social and support network and a feeling that there is always someone who can help.

 - A whole family comes to the Y to spend quality time and give back to the community.

 - A family gets a “hand-up” by receiving free food at a distribution, allowing them to use their limited resources on other needs.